Coronavirus Laws: Is Sex Work Banned?

 For more information see the Victorian Travel Permit System page on the Victorian government website.

-11. What else do COVIDSafe Summer restrictions restrict me from doing?
+11. What else do COVIDSafe settings restrict me from doing?

-This website covers how COVIDSafe Summer restrictions affect the sex industry, strip clubs, and sex on premises venues.
+This website covers how COVIDSafe settings affect the sex industry, strip clubs, and sex on premises venues.
 To learn about how these coronavirus restrictions affect other areas of our lives, see the Victorian DHHS website “How we live – Information for all Victorians”

 12. When do these coronavirus laws in Victoria change?

-They may be updated as early as 11:59pm on 29 January, 2021.
+They may be updated as early as 11:59pm on 7 May, 2021.
 The Victorian Government has the power to change coronavirus restrictions at any time.
-Until that time current COVIDSafe Summer restrictions allow all forms of sex work with on-site premises businesses requiring a COVID-Safe plan.
-After 30 January, 2021, the government may choose to extend, ease or alter the restrictions.
+After 7 May, 2021, the government may choose to extend, ease or alter the restrictions.

 13. What do the different Steps of restrictions mean?